Francis K. Butagira

 Francis K. Butagira (born 22 November 1942) is a Ugandan lawyer, judge, politician and retired diplomat, who serves as the chairman of the Uganda Registration Services Bureau (URSB), an agency of the Ugandan government responsible for maintaining registration data.
 He was appointed to that position in October 2015.
 He concurrently serves as the Managing Partner of Butagira and Company Advocates, a Kampala-based legal practice.

-Before that, he served as a Member of Parliament and as Speaker of the Ugandan Parliament (1980-1985).
+Before that, he served as a Member of Parliament and as Speaker of the Ugandan Parliament (1980–1985).
 He has also served as Ambassador to Ethiopia, Kenya, Germany, Austria and the Vatican.
 He also served as the Permanent Representative of Uganda to the United Nations.

 Background and education

-Butagira was born on 22 November 1942, in Bugamba, Mbarara District, in the Western Region of Uganda.
+Butagira was born on 22 November 1942, in Bugamba, Rwampara District, in the Western Region of Uganda.
 He attended Ntare School in Mbarara, where he obtained the equivalent of the High School Diploma.
 Later, he studied at the University of Dar es Salaam and at Harvard Law School.
 He holds a Bachelor of Laws degree and a Master of Laws degree.
 He is a member of the Uganda Bar and an Advocate of the Supreme Court of Uganda and all subordinate Courts.